Date of Award:

 The five parent clinicians recounted many positive and negative experiences that new parenthood had on both their clinical work and personal lives.
 In addition, they described how their families and identities helped them to make meaning out of the challenges they faced.
 The parent clinicians all talked about how either the presence or absence of social support, or their personal and professional relationships, impacted their lives when they became new parents.
 Social support included institutional support such as their employers or graduate departments and personal support such as their co-parents, families, and friends.
 This support either helped or hindered the parent clinician’s ability to balance the demands of parenthood and work.
 Furthermore, the findings supported previous research on stress-related growth that suggest that cognitive processing (thinking about an event after it occurred) and social support predict the perception of positive personal growth.

 This was the first known narrative study on the impacts of new parenthood on mental health clinicians and the study adds to the research literature on clinician’s lived experiences.
 In addition, the findings from the study can help training directors, clinical supervisors, and agency directors to develop new policies that increase new parents’ social support which may help them weather the storms of becoming a new parent while working as a clinician.

 Smith, Amie L., "Personal Growth Following the Challenge of Becoming a New Parent While Working as a Mental Health Clinician: A Narrative Study" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7200.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .